ziyangwang007/TriConvUNeXt/README.md

 ## Models
 We provide many baseline methods as well including UNet, AttentionUNet, LinkNet, ConvUNext, TransUNet, SwinUNet, and UnetLite, which you can be found in '/nn' folder.

-We also provide evaluation metrics including Dice-Coefficient, IoU, Accuracy, Precision, Sensitivity, and Specificity, which you can be found in 'metrics,py' file.
+We also provide evaluation metrics including Dice-Coefficient, IoU, Accuracy, Precision, Sensitivity, and Specificity, which you can be found in 'metrics.py' file.

 ## Usage